cmudig/cmudig.github.io/_courses/2021-fall-datavis.md

 This will not be an exam-heavy course.
 Instead, much of the work will focus on projects.
 The course will focus on understanding the techniques of data science and visualization through developing creative analyses and visualizations using tools to solve defined problems.

 There is no final exam in this course.
 Students who do well will be invited to continue on an independent project on topics related to the course, working with Prof. Perer or Prof. Moritz during a future semester.

-### Course Material

-Readings will be made available on this CMU Canvas site.

 ### Readings